-All accidents are recorded using the Accident Book located in the Junior/ Senior School or Preschool office.
-The policy leader is responsible to record accidents that required outside of school treatment (doctors, hospital, etc...) online using the accident form for recording accidents on the school information and management system Skola OnLine.
+All accidents are recorded using the Accident Book located in the Junior/Senior School or Preschool office.
+The policy leader is responsible for recording accidents that are required outside of school treatment (doctors, hospital, etc...) online using the accident form for recording accidents on the school information and management system Skola OnLine.